 With contributions from international leading experts, topics will include:

-This handbook will be of great relevance for practitioners and students alike, and a first reference point for academics researching in the fields of banking and finance.
+This Handbook will be of great relevance for practitioners and students alike, and a first reference point for academics researching in the fields of banking and financial markets law.

 Table of Contents